Kpeterson23/Ecommerce-ORM/README.md

 # Description

-Front end of the E-commerce platform is created so you'll create the backend.
+Front end of the E-commerce platform is created so you'll create the backend portion.
 Using express.js and have it us sequelize to use with a MySQL database.

 # Table of Contents